 - 16-24 pony beads, sun colors

 These materials are perfect for the classroom because they can be purchased in bulk and are very low cost.
-The pony beads come in giant packs and can be used in so many different crafts or learning activities, while the popsicle sticks can be purchased already painted and also have so many uses (they make great counting tools).
+The pony beads come in giant packs and can be used in so many different crafts or learning activities.
+The popsicle sticks can be purchased already painted and also have so many uses (they make great counting tools).

 Making the Sun Craft

 When the sun craft is complete, tie the end of the yarn to one of the beginning pieces on the back of the craft.
-Cut off the end of yarn with the bit of tape on it.
-You can optionally add an additional loop of yarn for hanging your sun crafts.
+Cut off the end of the yarn with the bit of tape on it.
+Optionally, you can add an additional loop of yarn for hanging your sun crafts.